Categories

 It also gives strangers easy access to information that would otherwise be hard to find.
 Because of these online data privacy issues, you need to know how to remove yourself from data broker sites!

-This sucks!
 We should have more control over our data.
-That’s why its advisable to take control.
-Our detailed guide shows you how to remove yourself from data broker sites!
+That’s why it’s advisable to take control.

 Who are data broker sites?